Cato vs. Heritage: Policy analyst and legal fellow debate Trump's immigration policy - The Pitt News

 Protesters held signs, made disruptive noises and yelled the names of people who lost their lives crossing the U.S.-Mexico border at the Cato vs. Heritage debate Wednesday evening.

 After some protesters left the debate and the Pitt police escorted others out, the Kurtzman room was no longer filled to capacity.
-The College Republicans and Students for Liberty hosted the debate, which tackled immigration policy and its effects on the United States.
+The College Republicans, Students for Liberty and Young Americans for Liberty hosted the debate, which tackled immigration policy and its effects on the United States.

 Speakers included Alex Nowrasteh from the Cato Institute — a libertarian think tank headquartered in Washington D.C. — and Hans von Spakovsky from the Heritage Foundation — a D.C.-based conservative think tank.

-Note: Editor’s note: A previous version of this article stated Marlo Safi was “glad the University was able to host a conservative event.”
-This is not true.
-Safi said the event was an “event for civil discourse” and not a “conservative event.”
-A previous version of this article also left out the Young Americans for Liberty as one of the three organizers of this event.
-The Pitt News regrets these errors.